 Professor or researcher, you may be eligible for the Fulbright Post-Doctoral Research Grant

-The Post-Doctoral Research Grant or Visiting Scholars Program is a program for Moroccan Faculty to apply for 3 months of research at an American university.
+The Post-Doctoral Research Grant or Visiting Scholars Program is a program for Moroccan Faculty to apply for 3 or 6 months of research at an American university.
 Like all Fulbright grants, all subjects and disciplines are eligible.
 Those proposing research in medical or legal areas need to check with MACECE to see if their research could be accepted.
 The grant period must be continuous and with no interruptions.

 The application process begins with the Moroccan researcher contacting an American university or otherwise scientific colleague who agrees to host the Post-Doc grantee at their university or institute for the entire grant period.

 Applicants must have adequate spoken and written English to conduct research, collaborate with colleagues in the USA, and get to navigate everyday life in the United States.
 They must state why the proposed research needs to be conducted in the United States rather than Morocco as well as the expected benefits of the research.

 Candidates planning to spend six months need to specify this on their applications and on the invitation letters received from their potential US collaborators.